Helmholtz-UFZ/saqc/sphinxdoc/cook_books/MultivariateFlagging.rst

 paths pointing at those downloaded files.
 Note, that the :py:class:`~saqc.SaQC` digests the loaded data in a list.
-This is done, to circumvent having to concatenate both datasets in a pandas Dataframe instance, which would introduce `NaN` values to both the datasets, wherever their timestamps missmatch. `SaQC` can handle those unaligned data internally without introducing artificially fill values to them.
+This is done, to circumvent having to concatenate both datasets in a pandas Dataframe instance, which would introduce `NaN` values to both the datasets, wherever their timestamps missmatch. `SaQC` can handle those unaligned data internally without introducing artificial fill values to them.

 .. testcode:: exampleMV

+   import saqc
+   import pandas as pd
    data = pd.read_csv(datapath, index_col=0)
    maint = pd.read_csv(maintpath, index_col=0)
    maint.index = pd.DatetimeIndex(maint.index)